Additional Information About Travel to Switzerland

 The Swiss franc is the currency of Switzerland.
-Better rates of exchange are usually better overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.
-We advise that you take credit cards and dollar bills in small denominations.
-We suggest informing your bank and credit card company of your travel plans, so they don't confuse your international purchases for fraudulent charges and freeze your account.
+Better rates of exchange are usually available overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.
+We advise using ATM/debit cards and credit cards, both of which are accepted in most countries.
+We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges.
 International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
 If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.
-Travelers checks are difficult to exchange, and should be used only as a last resort.

 Wi-Fi is available in most hotels, though some charges may apply.
 There is no Wi-Fi on any of the motor coaches.
 Please contact your mobile service provider for information on roaming charges.